ItzDoctorWho/pygame-space-shooter/README.md

 ## How to Play

 Run the game:

 ```
 python main.py
 ```

 ### Controls

 - Arrow keys to move
 - Space to shoot
 - ESC to quit

 ### Game Features

 - Three difficulty levels (select at start screen):
   - Easy (Press 1)
   - Medium (Press 2)
   - Hard (Press 3)
 - Power-ups that enhance your ship
 - Multiple enemy types with different patterns
+- 10 unique levels with increasing difficulty
-- Boss fights at the end of each level
+- Epic boss fights at the end of each level
 - Score system

 ### Game Objective

-Survive as long as possible, defeat waves of enemies, and take down the boss at the end of each level to progress!
+Battle through 10 challenging levels, defeat waves of enemies, and take down the boss at the end of each level to progress!
+Each level gets progressively harder with new enemy patterns and tougher boss fights.